Skip to content

 Serving the Kansas City Metro — Both Kansas and Missouri Sides

 Bi-state coverage across the Kansas City metro.
-Provider availability depends on capacity, equipment type, urgency, location, and facility-specific requirements.
+Service-area inclusion does not guarantee same-day availability — provider availability depends on capacity, equipment type, urgency, location, and documentation requirements.

 Missouri Side